Receive updates about CHAMPS' progress!

 Accurate data on TB infection in children provides a path to ending this global epidemic.

 Tuberculosis (TB) is one of the most urgent global health challenges in Africa and Asia, where CHAMPS works.
-It is the ninth highest cause of death worldwide, and presents a special threat to young children, especially children under the age of two, and children suffering from malnutrition or a compromised immune system.
+It is the ninth highest cause of death worldwide, and presents a significant threat to young children, especially children under the age of two, and children suffering from malnutrition or a compromised immune system.
 The World Health Organization’s 2016 Global TB Report estimates that one million children (<15 years) currently suffer from TB worldwide and that more than 210,000 die from the disease each year.

 In an interview with Public Radio International Jeffrey Starke, professor of pediatrics at Baylor College of Medicine in Texas said, “It’s a terrible underestimation,” adding, “kids under two are at the highest risk of developing the disease.”